3liz/lizmap-web-client/CONTRIBUTING.md

 Since Lizmap Web Client 3.4, some JavaScript has to be built from `assets/` directory.
 Follow those [instructions](assets/README.md).

+## Installing PHP dependencies

+You have to install [Composer](http://getcomposer.org), and then run `composer install` into the `lizmap/` directory.

+It will download some packages and install them into `lizmap/vendor/`.
+Don't commit this directory into the git repository!

 ## Coding style

 ### PHP